HNTA-Club/website/_pages/faq.md

 - **How do I get permissions to the basement?**

-  The club can give you permission to the basement as well as a key to the clubroom, these are mainly given to members of the board, but can be given to especially active members.
+  The club can give you permissions to the basement as well as a key to the clubroom, these are mainly given to members of the board, but can be given to especially active members.